neusinn/VSPD/Readme.md

 - Record ascend speed only (suppress descent speed, this can improve readability)
 - LAP: Ø ascend speed calculate during ascend only

+See: https://forums.garmin.com/developer/connect-iq/w/wiki/14/changing-your-app-settings-in-garmin-express-gcm-ciq-mobile-store on how to change the app settings.

 # Release Notes

 v 0.5.0 Initial version
 v 0.6.0 Correct units.
 Improved Algorithm.
 Changed graph color to Cobalt blue. v 0.7.0 New Functionality: Configurable in settings.
 Add Ø ascent speed in LAP.
-Add time in speed zones in summary statistic.
+Add time in speed zones in summary statistic. v 0.7.1 Correct Ø ascent speed LAP statistic.
+Set EWMA factor to 0.15.